DFE-Digital/education-benchmarking-and-insights/documentation/testing/Accessibility-Testing-Quick-start.md

     ```bash
     dotnet build
     ```
+it will download the the required packages for the project.
 3. Once the project is built successfully, use the following command to run the tests:

     ```bash